 The National Eye Institute (NEI) offers one- and two-year fellowships in uveitis and ocular immunology.
 The fellowships encompass clinical training in the medical and surgical management of patients with uveitis and immune-mediated diseases, with time allocated for laboratory and clinical research.
 There is also the option to do a combined uveitis/medical-retina fellowship.

 Referrals to the ocular immunology and uveitis service come from all over the world, with about 1,200 patient visits per year.
 Clinics are held on Tuesdays and Thursdays.
-The fellow is the primary surgeon for most of the operative cases scheduled on Wednesdays.
+Surgical cases are scheduled on Wednesdays.
 The clinical faculty members for the uveitis service include:

 |Doctor||Title/Department||Robert B. Nussenblatt, M.D., M.P.H.||Chief, Laboratory of Immunology|

 |H. Nida Sen, M.D., M.H.Sc.||Director, Uveitis and Ocular Immunology Fellowship Program|